Josh: Taking Your Needs Seriously

 What Does Anxiety Feel Like?

 It is often difficult to determine the difference between day-to-day worry and anxiety.
-After that, it is often even more difficult to tell the difference between anxiety that is helpful, and that which is not.
+After that, it can be even more difficult to tell the difference between anxiety that is helpful, and that which is not.

 Describing anxiety as ‘helpful’ might, on the face of it, seem a bit odd.
-After all, who would want to experience anxiety?
-However, there are times when a degree of anxiety can help our focus, motivation or performance.
+After all, who would want to feel anxious?
+However, there are times when a degree of anxiety can actually help our focus, motivation or performance.
 For example, it is understandable to experience some anxiety when preparing for or sitting examinations.
-Feeling that ‘edge’ can help really focus our thinking on the task in hand; some adrenaline can help us perform to a high level of ability.
-The same could be true for other types of actions, such as in sport for example, where some anxiety can help us to achieve.
+Feeling that ‘edge’ can help really sharpen our thinking on the task in hand.
+The same could be true for other situations in sport, for example, where some adrenaline can help us perform to a high standard.

-However, while we might be able to acknowledge how anxiety can help us, it can also become debilitating, exhausting and overwhelming.
-High and sustained levels of anxiety can negatively begin to shape how we feel, who we are and what we do.
+Nevertheless, while we might be able to acknowledge the more helpful attributes of anxiety, it can also become debilitating, exhausting and overwhelming when our ability to control it is compromised.
+High and sustained levels of anxiety can begin to negatively shape how we feel, who we are, and what we do.